 Founded in 2010 by Deisha Oliver and Sadie Hawkins, Flight of Swallows is a collaborative effort that is joined by a revolving cast of musicians and movement artists who excel at collaborative improvisation.
-Our pieces function as conversations between movement artists and musician They incorporated pop up installations, sculptural elements, site specific movement, and audience participation throughout their body of work.
+Their pieces function as conversations between movement artists and musician.
+They incorporated pop up installations, sculptural elements, site specific movement, and audience participation throughout their body of work.

 Deisha Oliver has a lot of history in the Atlanta arts scene in theater, music and gallery worlds.
 An Atlanta native, she moved back from the Midwest and began working with Whole World Theatre as a microphone runner turned lighting director and box office manager from 1997-2001.
 With lighting design (from 1997-present) she worked on the road with numerous bands as well as lit many a corporate theater gig.
 From 2003-2006, Oliver was the founder and artistic director of Twinhead Theatre, where she directed shows and even acted in a few.
 She has also played cello for numerous bands including Osaka, Envie, American Dream, Tiger!Tiger! as well as put cello tracks down for Ultra Babyfat, Villain Family, The Selmanaires, Ruby Velle and the Soulphonics, and Shathouse Rats.
 She was also on the board of directors for Eyedrum from 2007-2010.
 On top of all of those many things, she has been acting since she was four, she geeks out with graphic design, typography and food, and she is a mother of two amazing children.